 - Upper foot protection from impact injuries

-You need to know what weather you are likely to encounter in your kayaking trip.
+You need to know what weather you’re likely to encounter in your kayaking trip.
 This will affect the features you should look for in kayak shoes.

-For cold weather, a thick neoprene material or waterproof shoe (4mm or thicker) is ideal.
-For warm water, you will need shoes that have good airflows, such as neoprene upper, mesh, or rubber sandal.
+…a thick neoprene material or waterproof shoe (4mm or thicker) is ideal.
+For warm water, you’ll need shoes that have good airflows, such as neoprene upper, mesh, or rubber sandals.

 When in doubt, get kayaking shoes that are warmer than you are expecting because it is easier to cool down than warm up your feet.

-If you are expecting to kayak in cold weather, you need a waterproof material.
+If you’re expecting to kayak in cold weather, you need a waterproof material.
 Without it, your feet and toes will become numb [R] due to the constant exposure to cold water, preventing you from kayaking.

 Breathability allows more air to go into your kayaking shoe and is the opposite of heat retention or insulation.

 This is what you should look for in a warm-water shoe for kayaking.
-The hotter the climate, the more breathable you will want your shoes.
+The hotter the climate, the more breathable you will want your shoes to be.

-However, some shoes offer great breathability while remaining waterproof, though they are more difficult to find.
+However, some shoes offer great breathability while remaining waterproof, though they’re more difficult to find.
 For example, Gore-Tex is a membrane that allows air in but keeps water out.